How to Seal Countertops

 In this article, you will learn step by step, how to get your countertops sealed and ready to conquer any meal and cooking session.

 It’s important to know if your sealer has worn off since having been applied by fabricators upon installation.
 Here’s how to test: Pour a small amount of water, about 3 inches in diameter, on the surface of the stone in a few places and allow it to sit for 30 minutes.
 If a dark ring or mark appears, it means water is penetrating and your countertops need to be sealed again.
 If you are not comfortable with this, keep track of how many months it’s been since last sealed, and make a schedule for the year.

 2. Clean your stone

-Before sealing, the surface of your countertops need to be clean.
+Before sealing, the surface of your countertops needs to be clean.
 Do not use abrasive common household cleaners.
-Opt for special stone cleaners available at your local grocery store, or provided by your fabricator.
+Opt for special stone cleaners available at your local grocery store or provided by your fabricator.

 3. Properly spray sealer on countertops

-Once it’s wiped, buff your countertops with a clean lint free cloth.
-If desired, you can repeat this step 3 times of the same section to get maximum protect against damage and stains.
-Just wait 20 minutes in between the multiple applications so the sealer can fully dry.
+Once it’s wiped, buff your countertops with a clean lint-free cloth.
+If desired, you can repeat this step 3 times in the same section to get maximum protection against damage and stains.
+Just wait 20 minutes between the multiple applications so the sealer can fully dry.

 Polishing your stone countertops after all sealer has dried brings out the natural intricacies and beauty of your stone.
 To do this, wait 24 hours after the sealer has been cured before polishing.